-- Clubhouse bar and catering facilities may be open in Tier One and Tier Two - It is illegal for gatherings of more than six people to take place either indoor or outdoor, except for limited exceptions - Clubs/ facilities have a legal obligation to collect details of all members and visitors entering the clubhouse for track and trace.
+- Clubhouses must remain closed - Pro shops must remain closed, unless acting as a reception point.
+If that is the case, safety measures such as plastic screens, removing any touchpoints and contactless payment must be considered - It is illegal for gatherings of more than six people to take place either indoor or outdoor, except for limited exceptions - Clubs/facilities have a legal obligation to collect details of all members and visitors entering the clubhouse for track and trace.
 These details must be stored, in compliance with GDPR, for 21 days - Clubs/ facilities must also display an official NHS QR Code poster so that visitors can 'check-in' as an alternative to providing their contact details.
-Click here for more detail and to create a QR Code - In Tier One and Tier Two areas, locker rooms may be open for storage of golf clubs in allocated personal lockers.
-Players should still arrive changed for play and refrain from showering or changing in locker rooms - Toilets and wash-hand basins in locker rooms may remain in use - Face coverings must be worn by staff, golfers and visitors in all public indoor areas of the club/ facility, as well as in Pro's Shops.
-Coverings may only be removed when seated in bar and restaurant areas.
+Click here for more detail and to create a QR Code - Players should still arrive changed for play and refrain from showering or changing in locker rooms.
+Golf shoes should be changed in the car park - Toilets and wash-hand basins in locker rooms may remain in use - Face coverings must be worn by staff, golfers and visitors in all public indoor areas of the club/facility, such as an indoor reception area (if applicable), and toilets.
 There are some exemptions to wearing face coverings including children under the age of 11 and those with certain disabilities.
-Clubs should refer to government guidance to ensure compliance - Clubs/facilities to communicate in advance with golfers to advise on social distancing requirements that are being applied on arrival at the club/facility - Clubs/facilities to have procedures in place to ensure social distancing requirements in the area of the professional's shop or starter's building in advance of golfers teeing off - It is a decision for facility managers whether or not they hire out equipment.
+Clubs should refer to government guidance to ensure compliance - Clubs/facilities to communicate in advance with golfers to advise on social distancing requirements that are being applied on arrival at the club/facility - Clubs/facilities to have procedures in place to ensure social distancing requirements in the area of the reception area (if applicable) or starter's building in advance of golfers teeing off - Hiring of equipment is a decision for club/facility managers.
 Where they are hired, individuals can use trollies.
 These should not be shared.
-Two members of the same household may share buggies but otherwise they should be used by individuals only.

-Facilities should follow sensible precautions and clean equipment after every use

-• Clubs/facilities to have procedures in place for the practice putting green, for example giving priority of use to the players in the next group due to tee off
+Two members of the same household may share buggies, but otherwise they should be used by individuals only.
+Facilities should follow sensible precautions and clean equipment after every use - Clubs/facilities to have procedures in place for the practice putting green, for example giving priority of use to the players in the next group due to tee off